maansijoshi02/Digital_Electronics_Internship/README.md

 [Tinkercad](https://www.tinkercad.com/things/hgTs2riGofA-and-gate-ic-7408)

-**Description:** The IC 7408 is a Quad 2-Input AND Gate integrated circuit.
-It is a digital logic IC that contains four independent AND gates, each with two inputs and one output.
-This IC is part of the 7400 series of TTL (Transistor-Transistor Logic) chips.

-Each AND gate in the IC performs the logical AND operation, which outputs HIGH (1) only when both inputs are HIGH (1).
-Otherwise, the output remains LOW (0).
+**Description:**

+An AND gate IC is an integrated circuit that contains multiple AND gates on a single chip.
+An AND gate is a fundamental digital logic gate that outputs a HIGH signal (1) only when all of its inputs are HIGH.
+The IC is designed to perform this logical operation electrically.
+The internal structure of an AND gate IC is made up of many tiny transistors and other electronic components etched onto a small piece of silicon.
+These transistors work together to control the flow of electrical signals based on the inputs, producing the correct output according to the AND logic function.

 | **Pin No.** | **Name** | **Description**                  |
 | ----------- | -------- | -------------------------------- |